Purify VS Filter

 Filtering means 'retaining suspended solids in a fluid', this can be air, water or some other fluid.
 And by suspended solid we must understand how everything that is not dissolved in water, since when a solid dissolves in water it is considered a liquid.

-The problem with when it is filtered is that you depend on the size of the filter mesh (it is measured in microns), depending on what you want to filter is the micron size you should use.
+The problem with when it is filtered is that you depend on the size of the filter mesh (it is measured in microns) depending on what you want to filter is the micron size that you should use.

-In the case of viruses and bacteria, which are suspended solids because they are not diluted, filtering the water does not work.
+For viruses and bacteria, which are suspended solids because they are not diluted, filtering the water does not work.
 Why? because although they are not dissolved in the water.
-These are tiny, you would need a .2 micron filter to prevent them from passing.
+These are tiny, you would need a filter of .2 microns so that they do not pass.

 Since we saw what filtering actually does, we will now talk about what happens when it is purified.

 The concept of purifying encompasses filtration but also more processes to remove other contaminants.
 Let's say the first step for purification is filtration.
 But if your filter is .10 or .5 microns, guess what?
-Bacteria and viruses quietly pass through the filter.
+Bacteria and viruses calmly pass through the filter.
 But don't worry, in the purification processes this is already planned.
-Another step, known as disinfection, is added, where bacteria are disabled.
+Another step known as disinfection is added, where bacteria are disabled.

-What is done is to place a ultraviolet light o a very tight mesh where bacteria and viruses no longer pass, or add a chemical such as chlorine or ozone.
-And the champion of champions of purification is the Inverse osmosis.
+What you do is place an ultraviolet light or a very closed mesh where bacteria and viruses no longer pass, or add a chemical such as chlorine or ozone.
+And the champion of champions of purification is Reverse Osmosis.

-Inverse osmosis combine different steps to get the cleanest water possible.
+Reverse Osmosis combines different steps to obtain the cleanest possible water.
 It has such a small mesh that not even dilute minerals pass through the water.
-It has cartridges of so that chlorine and organic matter do not pass, and a sediment cartridge.
+It has activated carbon cartridges so that chlorine and organic matter do not pass, and a sediment cartridge.
 Both are for the protection of the osmosis membrane, which has such a tiny micron size that if it did not have this protection, it would be destroyed or saturated in a matter of minutes.

 This is the difference between filtering and purifying and the big problem is believing that 'if I buy a filter, the water already becomes drinkable'.